AdamusPL/F1-Adder/README.md

 It only reads mails from current participants of league

 # Which libraries does it use?
-- JSoup - to download scores from official F1 page and current betting ranking from strictly defined page
+- JSoup - to download scores from official F1 page and current participant standings ranking from strictly defined page
-- JavaX Mail - to download mails with bets from specific e-mail account
+- JavaX Mail - to download mails with predictions from specific e-mail accounts

 In order to make it work, you have to turn on 2Step Verification on your Google account and generate password for the app.
 Then, in code, you have to assign your email to user variable and generated password to password variable